OBF/obf-docs/OBF Bylaws.md

     b.
 Directors shall serve for a term of 2 (two) years and shall hold office until their successors' terms begin.
     c.
 Directors may be elected to and serve another consecutive term upon the end of their term of office (see Article IV).
     d.
 Upon adoption of this Article, the terms of the members of the Board of Directors holding office at the time of adoption shall expire in a staggered way as follows, except if a Board Member resigns earlier.
 One year after adoption, the terms of the existing Board Member(s) at Large expire.
 Two years after adoption, the terms of the Officers except the President expire.
 Three years after adoption, the term of the President expires.
 If any Board Member resigns earlier than the schedule above or his regular term, that Board Member will substitute for, not add to, a Board Member whose term was scheduled to expire.
-4. A majority of Directors shall, at its option, declare the seat of a Director to be vacant if that Director is absent for 2 (two) consecutive, or any 4 (four) scheduled Executive Board or general Board meetings, or fails to remain a member in good standing for a period of more than 4 (four) weeks.
+4. A majority of Directors shall, at its option, declare the seat of a Director to be vacant if that Director is absent for 2 (two) consecutive Board meetings (as defined in Article II), or fails to remain a member in good standing for a period of more than 4 (four) weeks.
 5. Any Director shall be removed by a 2/3 (two thirds) majority vote of the Board of Directors.
-6. All resignations from the Board shall be presented in writing to the Board of Directors.
+6. All resignations from the Board shall be presented in writing, whether in electronic or paper form, to the Board of Directors.
 7. When a vacancy occurs, the Nomination Committee shall appoint a successor to fill the remainder of the term of office.
 The successor shall be confirmed by the Board of Directors by majority vote.
 8. Unless provided otherwise by the Articles of Incorporation, the duties for each Board Officer shall be, but are not limited to:
     a.
 President